anirudh2290/Pastry/README.md

 sbt runMain project3 numNodes numRequests
 ============================================================================================================================
-Note

-Please refer to excel sheet in the project root folder for our test results

 The largest network we tried for is 10000 nodes on a dual core machine for all the topologies and algorithms

 ===========================================================================================================================